 Trusted Connectivity: Securing digital infrastructure in an era of strategic competition with China

-Please join the Atlantic Council for the second event in our forum “Trusted Connectivity: Securing Digital Infrastructure in an Era of Strategic Competition with China,” featuring the Prime Minister of Estonia H.E.
-Kaja Kallas, Representative Ro Khanna (D-CA 17th District), and NSC Senior Director for International Economics and Competitiveness Peter Harrell.
-This event, co-hosted by the Scowcroft Center for Strategy and Security and its Forward Defense practice area, the Digital Forensic Research Lab, the Europe Center, the GeoEconomics Center, and the GeoTech Center, will take place on Wednesday, July 14, 2021, from 1:30 p.m. to 2:30 p.m.
-EDT via Zoom.
+Please join the Atlantic Council for the first event in our forum “Trusted Connectivity: Securing Digital Infrastructure in an Era of Strategic Competition with China,” featuring the President of Estonia H.E.
+Kersti Kaljulaid.
+This event, co-hosted by the Scowcroft Center for Strategy and Security and its Forward Defense practice area, the Digital Forensic Research Lab, the Europe Center, and the GeoTech Center, will take place on Wednesday, June 30, 2021, from 11:00 a.m. to 12:00 p.m.
+ET via Zoom.
 To receive the Zoom link, please register by clicking the REGISTER button above.

 We hope you can join us for what promises to be an important and timely discussion.
 To receive the virtual Zoom link, please register by completing the registration form below.

 A keynote discussion featuring

 Deputy National Security Advisor for Cyber and Emerging Technology